Selling stuff online is easy. Getting started isn’t.

 - It’s not an asset

 However, don’t get discouraged!
 We’ll be covering ways to get traffic and clients later on.
 For now, we are focused on choosing one of these online business models to focus on.

 If you want to make it on your own, this is a great online business model.

-This online business model allows you to do things at your own pace, but traffic is a big caveat.
-You need to be popular enough for advertisers and sponsors to want to promote on your site.
+This online business model allows you to do things at your own pace, but traffic is a big caveat – you need to a lot of listeners to land podcast sponsorships.

 If you’ve got a hobby or a particular niche that interests you, you should definitely consider starting a WordPress blog or a podcast.

 We’re going to be a bit biased, and mention Hack the Entrepreneur podcast.
 It started as a labor of love and turned into a podcast full of interviews with entrepreneurs, where everything from copywriting to Amazon FBA is covered.
 It’s a one-stop-shop for entrepreneurs, and people who’ve yet to join the party.

 Doing what you love is always a good choice, and when a topic is high-profile enough to attract sponsors and advertisers, here are the pros and cons you could be looking at: